vmohammadi/Calculate-Delta-E-LAB/README.md

 # Calculate Delta ELAB (XYZ2DeltaElab.m)
-This function calculates the delta E LAB between two sets of XYZ values
+The XYZ2DeltaElab function calculates the Delta E LAB (CIE76) color difference between two sets of XYZ color values, representing actual reflectance and predicted reflectance under specified illuminants and observers.
+It processes the input XYZ values to convert them into LAB color space using the CIE color matching functions and the specified illuminant, allowing for a perceptually relevant assessment of color differences.

 # Calculate Delta E 2000 (DE2000.m)
-This function (DE2000) calculates color difference between an Lab_r (from Actual reflectance) and Lab_Pr (from XYZ predicted) representing actual reflectance and predicted reflectance under specified illuminants and observers.
-It processes the input XYZ values to convert them into LAB color space using the CIE color matching functions and the specified illuminant, allowing for a perceptually relevant assessment of color differences.
+The DE2000 function computes the color difference between two LAB color representations: one derived from actual reflectance (Lab_r) and the other from predicted values (Lab_Pr).
+It implements the CIE Delta E 2000 formula, which incorporates parametric weighting factors
+KL,KC, and KH to adjust the impact of lightness, chroma, and hue differences on the perceived color difference.
+This function is essential for applications requiring precise color comparisons, such as in industries focused on color accuracy and consistency in design, manufacturing, and quality assurance.